Waffen-SS: Vistula River line

 The purpose of the attack was to split the British and American line in half, capture Antwerp, and encircle and destroy four Allied armies, forcing the Western Allies to negotiate a peace treaty on terms favourable to the Axis Powers.
 However, advancing through the forests and wooded hills of the Ardennes proved difficult in the winter weather.
 Initially, the Germans made good progress in the northern end of its advance.
 However, they ran into unexpectedly strong resistance by the US 2nd and 99th Infantry Divisions.
 By 23 December, weather conditions started improving, allowing the Allied air forces, which had been grounded, to attack.
 In increasingly difficult conditions, the German advance slowed.
 The attack was ultimately a failure.
 Despite the efforts of the Waffen-SS and the German Army, fuel shortages, stiff American resistance, including in and around the town of Bastogne, and Allied air-assaults on German supply columns proved too much, costing the Germans 700 tanks and most of their remaining mobile forces in the west.
 Hitler's failed counteroffensive had used most of Germany's remaining reserves of manpower and materiel, which could not be replaced.

-During the battle, Kampfgruppe Peiper, part of the Leibstandarte Division, left a path of destruction, which included Waffen-SS soldiers murdering American POWs and unarmed Belgian civilians.
+During the battle, Kampfgruppe Peiper, part of the Leibstandarte Division, left a path of destruction, which included Waffen-SS soldiers massacring American POWs, raping Belgian women, and looting and murdering unarmed Belgian civilians.
 It is infamous for the Malmedy massacre, in which approximately 90 unarmed American prisoners of war were murdered on 17 December 1944.
 Also during this battle, 3./SS-PzAA1 LSSAH captured and shot eleven African-American soldiers from the US 333rd Field Artillery Battalion in the hamlet of Wereth.
 Their remains were found by Allied troops two months later.
 The soldiers had their fingers cut off and legs broken, and one was shot while trying to bandage a comrade's wounds.